12th Grade Informational Text Resources

 Product

-Pumpkin Patch Field Trip Unit - Middle & High School
+Pumpkin Patch Field Trip Unit - Bundle All Ages

 By Three Little Homeschoolers

-Get ready for your upcoming visit to the pumpkin patch with this field trip unit!
+Get ready for your upcoming visit to the pumpkin patch with this field trip bundle!
+This bundle includes the Preschool & Kinder, Elementary, and Middle & High School Units.
 Includes reading passages and fun activities for before and after the field trip, as well as a trip reflection activity that can be used for any field trip.

 Includes: